Syntax details for the DB1 (databases) course at HdM Stuttgart

 And the same is possible from PL/SQL:

-You can drop a package with drop package
+You can drop a package with drop package and a

-package body with drop package body
+package body with drop package body:

 Triggers follow a similar structure as procedures: